Welfare Topic – Safety

-Therefore, we need to be mindful of how potentially dangerous it is for both female and male runners to run alone.
-The Grim up North chat has recently posted a warning on face book about how a female runner was sexually assaulted at Rawdon and how there have been further incidents of cases of exposure to females on the towpath near Saltaire.
+We need to be mindful of how potentially dangerous it is for both female and male runners to run alone.
+The Grim up North chat has recently posted a warning on Facebook about how a female runner was sexually assaulted at Rawdon and how there have been further incidents of cases of exposure to females on the towpath near Saltaire.

-As members of the Pumas running club , we all appreciate the joy that can be found by running socially, how quickly and easily the miles pass by on long runs as you chat away and how the supportive encouragement of a run leader can have you running at a faster pace or running non stop up a challenging hill etc.
+As members of the Pumas, we all appreciate the joy that can be found by running socially, how quickly and easily the miles pass by on long runs as you chat away and how the supportive encouragement of a run leader can have you running at a faster pace or running non-stop up a challenging hill etc.

-However there may be moments when you cannot for whatever reason make a club run or you just prefer the solitude of a run by yourself as cited by (Danielle Myers 2020 ), running alone can bring the rare opportunity to process thoughts and after a bad day the mixture of endorphins and solitude can be cathartic.
+However, there may be moments when you cannot for whatever reason make a club run or you just prefer the solitude of a run by yourself.
+Running alone can bring the rare opportunity to process thoughts and after a bad day, the mixture of endorphins and solitude can be cathartic.

-So, if you find yourself embarking on a sola run, essentially you are never going to eliminate the risk completely, but you can reduce it as listed in Runners life: –
+So, if you find yourself embarking on a solo run, essentially you are never going to eliminate the risk completely, but you can reduce it as listed in Runners life: –

 Safety tips are

-4. Share your route- but not with everyone, in that the MapMyRun is good for tracking distances but avoid using the friend’s functionality which shares your movements with others
+4. Share your route- but not with everyone – MapMyRun is good for tracking distances but avoid using the friend’s functionality which shares your movements with others.

 9. Road Running – Don’t be afraid to run along the middle of an empty road